NGendre/word-counting/README.md

 Returns a word count from an array of strings

-Right now the I/O is in a csv format
+I/O in a csv format